 Tokorozawa Sakura Town

-With a stunning exterior composed of 20,000 individual granite plates, the 40-meter tall Kadokawa Culture Museum appears as a surreal natural monolith.
-Inside, there are five floors, with an exhibition area, library filled with comic books and light novels published by KADOKAWA, a café, a shop, and the EJ Anime Museum.
-Meanwhile, the Bookshelf Theater stacks books eight meters into the sky which seems to represent the boundless imagination that their stories inspire.
-It can accommodate as many as 50,000 books, creating an enchanting fantasy ambiance.
+With a stunning exterior composed of 20,000 individual granite plates, the 40-meter- tall Kadokawa Culture Museum appears as a surreal natural monolith.
+Inside, there are five floors, with an exhibition area, library filled with an expansive variety of comic books and light novels, a café, a shop, and the EJ Anime Museum.
+Meanwhile, the Bookshelf Theater stacks books eight meters high which seems to represent the boundless imagination that their stories inspire.
+It can accommodate as many as 30,000 books, creating an enchanting fantasy ambiance.

 Visitors can encounter the perfect harmony between the old and the new at every corner of Tokorozawa Sakura Town which appeals to people with all kinds of interests.